Tecnology73/docs/resources/docs/2.0/http/response.md

 ### Sending JSON or a View depending on request type

-In some scenarios you may wish for an endpoint to output json and a view If our requests "Accept" header is "application/json" a JSON response will be sent If it's not, a view(html) response will be sent
+In some scenarios, you may wish for an endpoint to return a different format based upon what the client is asking for.

+If our requests "Accept" header is "application/json", a JSON response will be sent.

+If it's not, a view(html) response will be sent.

 ```typescript
 return response().negotiated(